TiagoFar78/PrisonEscape/README.md

-# Prison Life Minigame Plugin
+# Prisona Life Minigame Plugin

 ## Description
 This Minecraft plugin replicates "Prison Life" game on Steam.
 Players join a server with 3-11 other players, each receiving a random role.
 The objective is simple: prisoners must work together to escape the prison within 4 days, while guards must prevent them from doing so.